BenMorganIO/physics/README.md

 > Physical consequences of Einstein's equations, including the principle of equivalence, curved space-time, geodesics, the Schwarzschild solution, deflection of light, black holes, and gravitational radiation.

-_Prerequisite: One of MATH 217, MATH 227, MATH 317 and one of [MATH 215](math_215), MATH 255.
+_Prerequisite: One of [MATH 217](math_217), MATH 227, MATH 317 and one of [MATH 215](math_215), MATH 255.
 [PHYS 301](phys_301) and one of PHYS 206, [PHYS 306](phys_306) are recommended._

 ### PHYS 408 - Optics

 > Principles and applications of optical physics.
 Interference, diffraction, coherence, polarization, Fresnel relations, optical coatings, waves in dielectric media, Gaussian beams, waveguides, optical cavities, lasers, fibre optics, and Fourier optics.
-[3-3-0]

 _Prerequisite: One of [PHYS 301](phys_301), PHYS 354 and one of [MATH 215](math_215), MATH 255._